Virgil Patrick Copas: Biography

 "During my first year, teaching in his school for no-hope kids, I became ever so close to him.
 He talked only when necessary, and people would complain about having gone for tea with the bishop "but he said nothing."
 The truth was that he substituted words for presence and example.
 Maybe that was just as well because theologically he was conservative.
 His so-called "archiepiscopal palace" – a house made of asbestos-cement boarding – became a dormitory every night for homeless youth.
 You'd have to step over their bodies on the floor if you paid him a late visit.
 He simply lived for and with the poor.
 When people would steal from him, as they sometimes did, he'd say, "I hope they needed it more than we did."
 I saw some people despise him for that kind of attitude.
 They thought him politically naïve and a bit of an impractical joke.
 I just saw love, and from time to time I still feel that love as a mentoring hand, even years after his passing."

-In his twilight years, Archbishop Copas continued to help the PNG people by bringing them to Queensland, Australia for life-changing surgeries.
-These were people that had touched his heart and who could never hope to get the medical assistance in their home country.
-These genuinely needy people would arrive on the Gold Coast and see truly amazing sights.
-His softly-spoken and gentle nature was revered by those that knew him.
+At an old age, Archbishop Copas continued to help the PNG people by bringing them to Queensland, Australia for important surgeries they wouldn't have been able to get otherwise.
+He was noted for his gentle nature and general popularity among those who knew him.

 He was appointed a Knight Commander of the Order of the British Empire (KBE) in 1982.